-Today, Ravenhill, or the Kingspan Stadium in south Belfast is the undisputed home of Ulster Rugby.
-The game of rugby union has been a fixture since Ulster ran out against Leinster in January 1924 but during World War Two, Ravenhill hosted American football... a whole different ballgame.
+Today, Ravenhill or the Kingspan Stadium in south Belfast is the undisputed home of Ulster Rugby.
+The game of rugby union has been a fixture since Ulster ran out against Leinster in January 1924 but during the Second World War, Ravenhill hosted American football... a whole different ballgame.

 The first-ever game of American Football in Ireland took place on 14th November 1942.
-Ravenhill Stadium in Belfast, Co.
-Antrim played host to this first match of the sport in the European Theatre of Operations.
-Teams of US Army servicemen adopted the names “Hale” and “Yarvard” and ran out onto the hallowed turf in front of an estimated crowd of 8,000.
+Ravenhill Stadium in Belfast played host to this first match of the sport in the European Theater of Operations.
+United States military adopted the names ‘Hale’ and ‘Yarvard’ and ran out onto the hallowed turf in front of an estimated crowd of 8,000.
 The team names paid tribute to the renowned Ivy League Colleges of Harvard and Yale.

-Harvard University in Cambridge, MA was the first place to see American football played under soccer rules.
+Harvard University in Cambridge, Massachusetts, U.S.A. was the first place to see American football played under soccer rules.
 In 1875, a game against McGill University of Montreal, Canada spawned the game we know today.
 Harvard played soccer rules in the first half while Montreal played rugby rules in the second.

-Despite the huge following in the USA, it was a largely unheard of game in the United Kingdom and Ireland.
+Despite the huge following in the U.S.A., the game was largely unheard of in the United Kingdom and Ireland.
 A headline in the local press summed up the Northern Irish reaction to the spectacle.

 Most of those 8,000 would have undoubtedly been fellow American servicemen.
 They had been arriving in Ulster since January 1942.
-For the non-Americans in the crowd, the matchday souvenir programme spelled out the rules.
+For the non-Americans in the crowd, the game day souvenir programme spelled out the rules.

 As you view American Football for the first time, I am certain you will be impressed by its similarity to your great game of “Rugger”.
 In both games the teams start with a “kick off” and both teams attempt to place the ball behind the opponent’s goal line.
 In both games the “run”, “pass” and “kick” are the agencies used to place the ball there.
 You have your “scrummage” or “scrum” while we have our “scrimmage” which we do not call “scrim”.
 We also have “place-kicks”, “drop-kicks” and “punts” as do you.